 The Faithful Artist: A Vision for Evangelicalism and the Arts Studies in Theology and the Arts #ad - Many christian artists think that they must choose between their faith and their artistic calling.
 Throughout this study, Anderson's principal concern is how Christian artists can faithfully pursue their vocational calling in contemporary culture.
 Anderson explores the dynamics of faith and art in this latest volume in IVP Academics Studies in Theology and the Arts series.

-God Is Red: A Native View of ReligionFulcrum Publishing #ad - First published in 1972, Vine Deloria Jr. S god is red remains the seminal work on Native religious views, asking new questions about our species and our ultimate fate.
+God Is Red: A Native View of ReligionFulcrum Publishing #ad - God Is Red: A Native View of Religion #ad - First published in 1972, Vine Deloria Jr. S god is red remains the seminal work on Native religious views, asking new questions about our species and our ultimate fate.
 Celebrating three decades in publication with a special 30th-anniversary edition.

 Living in Color: Embracing God's Passion for Ethnic DiversityIVP Books #ad - With profound wisdom from his own Native American heritage and experience, Woodley's voice adds a distinctive perspective to contemporary discussions of racial reconciliation and multiethnicity.
 We would never give picasso a paintbrush and only one color of paint, and expect a masterpiece, " writes Randy Woodley.